On the topological generation of exceptional groups by unipotent elements: Introduction

 Alternatively, if $G = E_7$ and $(\mathcal{C}_1,\mathcal{C}_2) = (A_1,(A_5)^{(1)})$ then we can use \cite[Corollary 3.20]{BGG2} to show that $\Delta$ is empty for all $p \geqs 0$ (see Remark \ref{r:e7_lie}).

 \item[{\rm (e)}] We conjecture that the conclusion to Theorem \ref{t:main} holds in good characteristic, regardless of the orders of the elements in each unipotent class. \end{itemize} \end{remk}

 \vs

-\textbf{Acknowledgements.} The author thanks Bob Guralnick and Donna Testerman for helpful discussions on the content of this paper.
-He also thanks the Institute of Mathematics at the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne for their generous hospitality during a research visit in 2022.
+\textbf{Acknowledgements.} I am indebted to two anonymous referees for their very helpful comments and suggestions on an earlier version of this paper.
+I also thank Bob Guralnick and Donna Testerman for helpful discussions on the content of this paper, and I am grateful for the generous hospitality of the Institute of Mathematics at the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne during a research visit in 2022.
+I also acknowledge the support of the Swiss National Science Foundation, research grant number 207730.